ChaudharyUPES/A-comprehensive-review-on-Multi-weather-restoration/Read.md

 ## 📚 Categorized Restoration Literature

+> The tables below provide **representative examples** from each category.
-> Representative examples from the survey (full lists will be expanded into structured tables).
+> Full paper lists will be expanded into structured tables in dedicated subpages.

+---

 ### 🌫️ Dehazing (Image & Video)

 | Paper Title | Link |
 | --- | --- |
 | DehazeNet: An End-to-End System for Single Image Haze Removal | https://doi.org/10.1109/TIP.2016.2537790 |